 The C1 Advanced Listening paper has four parts.
 For each part you have to listen to a recorded text or texts and answer some questions.
 You hear each recording twice.

 Part 2 (Sentence completion)

 Part 3 (Multiple choice)

 Part 4 (Multiple matching)

-The Cambridge English: Advanced (CAE) Speaking test has four parts and you take it together with another candidate.
+The C1 Advanced Speaking test has four parts and you take it together with another candidate.

 There are two examiners.
 One of the examiners conducts the test (asks you questions, gives you the paper with things to talk about, and so on).
 The other examiner listens to what you say and takes notes.

 Part 1 (Interview)

 Part 3 (Collaborative task)

 Part 4 (Discussion)